“What is RU-486?”

-- No, the Morning After Pill and the Abortion Pill RU-486 are not the same thing.
+- The Morning After Pill (Plan B) and the Abortion Pill RU-486 (Plan C) are not the same thing.

-- The Abortion Pill RU-486 is a two pill abortion procedure.
-See further explanation below.
+- The Abortion Pill RU-486 (Plan C) is a two pill abortion procedure.

 “A medical abortion, often called “the abortion pill,” [RU-486] is a two-pill procedure.
 The first pill will cut off the flow of progesterone to the pregnancy, while the second will induce labor.
 Occasionally, the entire pregnancy will not be expelled from the body, resulting in the need to have a surgical abortion to finish the procedure.”